ddfzhh/webScrape/README.md

 The data used in this project has been sourced from [Box Office Mojo](https://www.boxofficemojo.com).
 This data is used under the premise of personal, non-commercial use, in alignment with Box Office Mojo's Terms of Use.

 ### No Affiliation
-This project and its creator(s) are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Box Office Mojo, or any of its subsidiaries or its affiliates.
+This project and its creator(s) are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Box Office Mojo or any of its subsidiaries or its affiliates.
 The official Box Office Mojo website can be found at (https://www.boxofficemojo.com).

 ### Purpose
 The primary purpose of this project is for the creator to learn computer science.
 This project is open-source and is intended for sharing coding practices, and techniques, and for educational purposes only.